 Diseconomies of scale happen when the size of the company or firm increases so large that the cost per unit increases.
 Once the production crosses a particular point in production, the process efficiency reduces.
-Because of which the cost increases due to the inefficiency in production.
+Because of this, the cost increases due to the inefficiency in production.
 In economics jargon, the diseconomies of scale happen when the average cost starts to increase.
 The average cost is the cost of production per unit of output.
-It is computed by dividing the total of fixed costs and variable cost by the number of total units (fixed cost + variable cost / total output).
+It is computed by dividing the total of fixed costs and variable costs by the number of total units (fixed cost + variable cost / total output).

-How Economies of Scale Leads to Diseconomies
+How Economies of Scale Lead to Diseconomies

 - Diseconomies of Scale-Meaning

-- Costs that Creates Diseconomies of Scale
+- Costs that Create Diseconomies of Scale

 - Graphical Explanation of Diseconomies of Scale

 - Reasons for Diseconomies of Scale